Food Relationship

 In the meantime, here’s what to do after a sugar binge:

-However, perhaps it's making you feel miserable every time it happens?
+However, perhaps it’s making you feel miserable every time it happens?
 Or you need solid guidance and strategies on what to do after a sugar binge for your unique situation?
-Then find out if working with a Nutritional Therapist could be helpful.
+Then, perhaps working with a Nutritional Therapist could be helpful.

 2. Stay Hydrated – Drink plenty of water to help your body detoxify, replenish minerals and reduce feelings of fatigue.
 Infuse a glass of water with lemon, cucumber and mint for extra taste and hydration.